World War II and the Goleta Mesa Campus

 Santa Barbara College of the University of California

 In 1950, the architecture firm Soule and Murphy was retained to develop a master plan for the campus.
-Initially, the college was to be a small liberal-arts style college (maximum enrollment of eventually 3500 students), not a large research-focused type of campus.
 The Soule and Murphy master plan shows a large semi-circle of buildings facing the lagoon, with another wide plaza surrounded by buildings also facing south, with recreational fields on the northern end of the mesa overlooking the airport.
-They believed that the oceanfront site was an important factor in situating the campus.
-After designing and building the first science building (now named Webb Hall), Soule and Murphy worked with Chester Carjola to design the first Library building.
+They believed that the oceanfront site was an important factor in situating the campus buildings.
+This plan was designed to house a small liberal arts college with a maximum enrollment of 3500 students.
+After designing and building the first science building (now named Webb Hall), Soule and Murphy worked with Chester Carjola to design the first Library building to fit within their 1950 master plan.